Last Updated on July 2, 2026 by Daniel Globe

 You’ll get the best experience at Tar Bay Beach in the dry season, from December to April, when warm weather and little rain make the beach most inviting.

-Plan your visit for a morning at low tide so you can enjoy calmer water, wider sand, and better conditions for exploring.
+Plan your visit for a morning at low tide so you can enjoy calmer water, wider sand, and easier access for exploring.

 Tide And Weather

-For the best experience at Tar Bay Beach, plan your visit around low tide, when there’s more open sand for walking, sunbathing, and easy access to clearer water for swimming.
+For the best experience at Tar Bay Beach, plan your visit around low tide, when there’s more open sand for walking, sunbathing, and easier access to clearer water for swimming.

-Watch tide patterns closely, because higher tides can shrink the shoreline and make rocky entries trickier.
+Watch tide patterns closely, since higher tides can shrink the shoreline and make rocky entries trickier.

-Check the weather forecast before you go, since Exuma’s weather patterns can turn the water choppy.
+Check the weather forecast before you go, since conditions can turn the water choppy.
 Light winds usually bring calmer, more inviting conditions for a smooth swim.

-- Low tide gives you space to move freely.
+- Low tide gives you more open sand to move around on.

-- Light winds help the water stay tranquil.
+- Light winds help the water stay calm.

-- A good forecast means a better beach day.
+- A good forecast means a better beach day overall.

 Off-Peak Hours

-Early morning or late afternoon is the sweet spot for visiting Tar Bay Beach, when the crowds thin out and the shoreline feels calm and spacious.
+Early morning or late afternoon is the sweet spot for visiting Tar Bay Beach, when the shoreline feels calm and spacious.

-Arrive early if you want the best sunbathing spots, because peak hours can crowd the soft shoreline fast.
+Arrive early if you want the best spot on the sand, since peak hours can fill the shoreline faster than you’d expect.

-Skip major holidays and school vacation periods if you want a truly tranquil atmosphere and more room to move freely.
+Skip major holidays and school vacation periods if you want a truly quiet atmosphere with more room to spread out.

 Tar Bay Beach vs. Hoopers Bay